 We all know that unhealthy eating behavior is one of the causes of obesity.
 The latest figures from the CDC show that more than one-third of Americans are obese.
 Sadly, the number continues to increase every year.

-Obesity is obvious; but, there are other indicators of unhealthy eating behavior such as muscle loss, osteoporosis, diabetes, high blood pressure, stroke, strain on bones, muscles and joints, and high cholesterol.
+Obesity is obvious; but, there are other signs of unhealthy eating habits such as muscle loss, osteoporosis, diabetes, high blood pressure, stroke, strain on bones, muscles and joints, and high cholesterol.
 These maladies are preventable; and diet, as the precursor, sheds light on the importance of making conscious choices about both what we eat and how much we eat.

 If you want to live a long, healthy, productive, and independent life, you must consider your nutritional choices.